reframejs/reframe/docs/usage-manual.template.md

-Static assets (images, fonts, videos, etc.) can be imported as well but importing an asset doesn't actually load it, instead the URL of the asset is returned.
+Static assets (images, fonts, videos, etc.) can be imported as well but importing an asset doesn't actually load it, and instead the URL of the asset is returned.
 It is up to us to use/fetch the URL of the asset.

 ~~~js